-Ned in Pushing Daisies gets one with his great performance in the sword fight in 'The Fun in Funeral'.
+Ned gets one with his great performance in the sword fight in 'The Fun in Funeral'.
 Especially at the end, where he prevents the criminal from escaping by throwing his sword so that it lodges into a wall, causing his foe to run into it and fall, whereupon the sword comes flying out of the wall, and Ned catches it.
 Not bad for a guy who bakes for a living.

 Add to this the dialogue going along with the swordfight: